-If you are 30 or older
+$\circ$ If you are 30 or older

 After your 30th birthday, you are exempted from the compulsory public insurance scheme in Germany.
-Moreover, students over the age of 30 cannot be insured under public insurance.
+Moreover, students over the age of 30 cannot be insured under public insurance unless they were insured in Germany before.
 However, health insurance is required for enrolment at the university and extension of your visa.
 Applicants who are older than 30 will, therefore, receive the exemption letter "Befreiungsbescheinigung" (cf. above) from the TK and must obtain a health insurance with a private insurance company.